Assessing Universal Relations for Rapidly Rotating Neutron Stars: Insights from an Interpretable Deep Learning Perspective: ``Deep'' Universal relations INFERENCE EXPLAINABILITY

 In Fig. \ref{fig:Q_shap_figs} (bottom panel), the mean absolute SHAP value for each parameter of interest across the NS models in the test subset is displayed.
 The average values of the parameters $\chi$, $C$, and $\mathcal{D}$ are $0.19$, $0.56$, and $2.25$, respectively.
-While the parameters $C$ and $\chi$ help the DL model to capture the physical structure and rotational dynamics of the stellar configurations, the parameter $\mathcal{D}$ emerges as the most influential feature in determining the reduced quadrupole $\bar{Q}$, as indicated by its average SHAP value contribution.
+While the parameters $C$ and $\chi$ help the DL model to capture the physical structure and rotational dynamics of the stellar configurations, the parameter $\mathcal{D}$ emerges as the most influential feature, as indicated by its average SHAP value contribution.
 This result is anticipated, given that the reciprocal of the star's moment of inertia and the quadrupole deformation are intrinsically connected through the star’s rotational and structural characteristics.
+In particular, this intrinsic connection is evident in the slow-rotation regime where the well-established $\bar{I}–\bar{Q}$ relation reflects its common dependence.
+Likewise, for sequences at fixed spin $\chi$, as shown previously, EoS-insensitive $\mathcal{D}-\bar{Q}$ and $\bar{I}–\bar{Q}$ relations persist (see e.g. Fig. \ref{fig:Q_D_fit_curves} for a review).
 Although the mean contribution of the $\chi$ feature appears small compared to the other parameters in the corresponding figure, it plays a crucial role in capturing the universal combination among the examined quantities.
 As such, its inclusion is essential for preserving the universal character of $\bar{Q}$ in the predictive model.
 Notably, training the suggested model using only $C$ and $\mathcal{D}$ as parameters results in a noticeable increase in the relative errors of approximately $20\%$, indicating a breakdown of universality.
 In all cases, the parameters $(C, \chi, \mathcal{D})$ encode essential physical properties, and their combined utilization empowers the suggested DL model in Eq. (\ref{eq:Qbar_fit}) to deliver accurate and robust predictions of $\bar{Q}$ across a diverse ensemble of NS models in a way that is independent of the underlying EoS.